Client Relations

 4. Hang up on him.

-Sometimes that lawyer training works exactly against you when you are confronted by a client.
-(Or your spouse, your assistant, a delivery driver, the doctor’s office …) These are not situations to be won or lost.
+Sometimes your lawyer training works exactly against you when you are confronted by a client.
+(Or your spouse, your assistant, a delivery driver, a pharmacist.)
+These are not situations to be won or lost.
 You can claim success when you calm the client and neutralize the conflict.

 So, after taking that breath, ask yourself what the client wants.
 You’ve been angry about a service provider’s performance before.
+You’ve seethed over a perceived slight.
 What did you want?
+It’s one or more things from a fairly standard list:

 1. To be listened to.